mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

 - Producing the datacards and control plots for one set of cards takes about 20-30 s.
 - One should always check that the control plots look reasonable before proceeding to limit calculation.

-3) Optional: do tail fit
+3) Optional: do tail fit (recommended for heavy H+)
 - The tail fit does a parametrized fit onto the transverse mass tail for the backgrounds.
 Above a specified mT value the original counts are replaced by the fitted spectrum and the stat. uncertainty of it is replaced by the uncertainty on the fit parameters.
 The fit parameter uncertainty is calculated in an orthogonal base of them (through error matrix orthogonalization), i.e. in such base one can treat the fit parameter uncertainties as uncorrelated.
+- The tail fit does make the limit calculation behave nice and stable.
+Running heavy H+ limits without tail fit is known to be unstable; i.e. not all mass points will yield converged results if the tail fit is omitted.
 - First edit the settings file dcardTailFitSettings.py (or make a copy of it prior to editing).
 The items, which need to be specified for each background are:
   * Name of the background, i.e. the name of that background's column in the datacards